Helpful Hints for Cleaning Bathtubs

 There is nothing like a long, leisurely soak in a luxurious hot bath to soothe away the stresses of the day—that is, unless your dirty tub is one of the things that you’re stressed about!

 Bathtubs seem to be magnets for soap scum, mildew, and grime, not to mention stubborn stains.
 We all know that a dirty or stained tub makes the whole bathroom feel grungy.
 Luckily, with just a few simple household ingredients and the following helpful hints, you can learn how to clean a bathtub properly.

 Diligence is the key.
 After bathing, rinse the tub with clean, warm water and wipe off excess moisture with a squeegee, microfiber cloth, or soft sponge.

-• For a deeper clean, pull out the green bathtub cleaner standby, white vinegar.
+Pull out the classic natural cleaning standby, white vinegar.
 Fill a spray bottle with a half-and-half solution of vinegar and warm water.
 Spray the tub surface, let stand for 15 minutes, then wipe with a microfiber cloth or sponge.
 Rinse with clean water and wipe again.

 For heavier dirt or mild stains, sprinkle the tub with baking soda and spray on the vinegar-and-water solution.
 Let the mixture bubble for several minutes, then scrub with a soft cloth or sponge until a paste forms.
 Let the paste sit for 15 minutes, then wipe and rinse.
 If you have hard water stains, dip paper towels in full-strength white vinegar and put the soaked paper towels on the stains.
 Let stand for one to two hours, then scrub with the baking soda and vinegar paste before rinsing clean.